Am I qualified to apply?

 In the event that we can’t make an offer of full-time employment to you we will work diligently to ensure that you receive an offer of full-time employment from another local company at the conclusion of the program.
 We will use our best judgment to introduce you to hiring managers at companies that align with your values, skill sets, and interests.

 Finally, we would be remiss if we did not note that your drive, ambition, determination, and attitude all play a role in whether we will make an offer of full-time employment or how aggressively we work to get you an offer of full-time employment at another company.

 What is the application process?

 We are accepting applications effective immediately.
 The interview process will consist of a phone screen and one or more in-person interviews.
-Apprenticeship offers will be sent mid June.
+Apprenticeship offers will be sent in early September.

 If we decide not to move forward with your application then we will inform you of such.

 It feels like a good thing to do and we’re confident that positive things will happen as a result of running the program.

 We’d like to make an active effort to grow a more diverse workforce both at our company and in Baltimore.
 Our staff is well-positioned to train and mentor people that are new to the world of professional software development.
 We think that the apprenticeship will not only be a rewarding experience for the apprentices, but that our existing employees will grow as software developers in their own right.